KooperL/marketo-developer.en/help/javascript-api/examples.md

 ## Take Visitor to User-Defined URL

-This example takes the visitor to a URL determined by JavaScript after successful submission, instead of to the configured thank you page.  [[View Example](form-examples/example2.html)]
+This example takes the visitor to a URL determined by JavaScript after successful submission, instead of to the configured thank you page.

 ```javascript
 MktoForms2.loadForm("//app-ab00.marketo.com", "785-UHP-775", 1057, function(form) {